 We’ll be picking some of the most high-rated titles for the list and ranking them accordingly as well.
 Continue reading to acknowledge some of the most prevalent titles in the business that come optimized for the Xbox Series X specifically.
-In the meantime, do consider checking out the BEST Steam games for Mac.

 What entails ahead is our cherry-picked collection of the top 35 Xbox Series X ventures.
 These games do not come without their fair share of universal acclaim and are known to guarantee an enthralling solo experience bar none.

 Except for a few exceptions that genuinely deserve it, all forthcoming titles will be Series X|S optimized.
 Let’s dive right into the write-up with no further ado.

 1. Elden Ring

 Starting off this list with a bang is Elden Ring—an action-centric RPG so good that you’ll forget what time of the year it is while playing the game incessantly.
 Ever since its release in February 2022, the title has been making strides in setting itself up for this year’s Game of the Year award.